hhourani27/git-repo-generator/README.md

 # git-repo-generator

-A CLI tool to generate Git repositories with specific configuration and commit histories, to easily test your Git tools and workflows with this CLI tool.
+A CLI tool to generate Git repositories with specific configuration and commit histories, to easily test your Git tools and workflows.

 ## Quick Start